tigoe/DMX-Examples/docs/dmx-intro.md

 ## What is DMX-512?

-DMX-512 is a control protocol for stage lighting It is a serial communications protocol, based on RS-485.
+DMX-512 is a control protocol for stage lighting.
+It is an asynchronous serial communications protocol, based on the RS-485 protocol.
 It operates at 250 kilobits per second.
-You can send up to 512 channels of  control information, with 1 byte of information per channel
+You can send up to 512 channels of control information in a single DMX-512 message, with 1 byte of information per channel.

 Originally, DMX was intended to control brightness of lights, but nowadays, it controls many other devices and other parameters of lights.

 DMX-512 is a serial protocol, so you connect your controller to the device you want to control directly.
-DMX fixtures are usually daisy-chained, with the output of one connecting to the input of the next, so that the controller at the beginning of the chain can control all the fixtures.
+When it was first introduced, this protocol was intended to control racks of AC dimmer circuits.
+Each rack would have a group of dimmers, and incandescent lights would be plugged into each dimmer.
+Each rack would have a control board with a DMX input and a DMX pass-through.
+Dimmer racks were daisy-chained, with the DMX control signal going into the input of the firstrack, then out of its pass through to the second rack, and so forth.
 This is generally referred to as a **DMX Universe**.
+Nowadays, LED fixtures have their own dimming circuits built into the fixture itself so they have DMX inputs and passthroughs right on the fixture.

 ### What Kinds of DMX Fixtures Are There?